martin-eden/contents/README.md

       Serialize Lua table to source code that recreates this table.

       Tables in Lua can contain cycles, so you can't serialize them to data format like JSON.
-Dealing with cycles was challenging challenge.
+Dealing with cycles was interesting.

     * [Autoldoc](https://github.com/martin-eden/autoldoc)
       (2017-08)